brucemack/brucemack.github.io/ampersand/asl-audio-levels.md

 > average level does not go past the "3KHz" point, and that peak levels do
 > not go significantly past the "5KHz" point.

-Meanwhile, the other method that seems to be widely used - particularly for those few hams who might not own a service monitor - is to call one of the parrot stations on the network.
+Meanwhile, the other method that seems to be widely used - particularly by those few hams who might not own a service monitor - is to call one of the parrot stations on the network.
 [Texas 55553](https://mackinnon.info/ampersand/parrot-55553-notes) or [UK 40894](https://hubnetwork.uk/parrot/) are examples of good ones.
 However, these parrots aren't calibrated
 in terms of FM deviation units.
-Instead, they provide a subjective assessment of audio level with phrases like "pretty good" (TX 55553) or "your audio is perfect" (UK 40894).
-In the case of the UK parrot there is a web-based level meter that provides a slightly more scientific display - more below.
+Instead, they provide a subjective assessment of audio level with phrases like _"pretty good"_ (TX 55553) or _"your audio is perfect"_ (UK 40894).
+In the case of the UK parrot there is also a web-based level meter that provides a more scientific display - more below.

 So what does all of this translate to in terms of the actual bits being transmitted on the ASL network?
-What we need to figure out is how these various tools work in terms of conventional digital audio level units of dBFS (full-scale).
+What we need to figure out is how these various tools work in terms of conventional digital audio level units of dBFS (full-scale) that would be familiar to a modern-day VOIP engineer.

 ## app_rpt Tune Display